cloudflare/research.cloudflare.com/publications/Chung2019.md

 ---
-title: RPKI is coming of age: A longitudinal study of RPKI deployment and invalid route origins
+title: "RPKI is coming of age: A longitudinal study of RPKI deployment and invalid route origins"
 year: 2019
 location: Proceedings of the Internet Measurement Conference, pp. 406-419.
 2019.
 authors: